-list_sort(list, direction, separator) - return list sorted using a case-insensitive sort.
-If direction is zero, the list is sorted ascending, otherwise descending.
+list_sort (value, direction, separator) - return value sorted using a case-insensitive lexical sort.
+If direction is zero (number or character), value is sorted ascending, otherwise descending.
 The list items are separated by separator, as are the items in the returned list.